Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Theoretical Background

-Nevertheless, several tradeoffs and challenges remain in currently available blockchain systems~\cite{kannengiesser2020trade}.
-Depending on the field of application, blockchains can introduce disadvantages regarding scalability and data protection due to the synchronous and redundant execution of transactions~\cite{kolb2020core}.
-Furthermore, energy consumption is an often-mentioned issue.
-Yet, while blockchains are not the most efficient solution from a resource perspective due to the redundancy in their computation, several implementations of blockchain and in particular permissioned blockchains are by far not as energy-intensive as reports about Bitcoin and Ethereum suggest~\cite{sedlmeir2020energy}.
-Finally, the information exposure due to the replicated storage and execution in blockchains also implies significant challenges both from the perspective of natural persons' data protection as well as sensitive business data.
-The pseudonymization through public keys as addresses does not considerably mitigate this problem, as the aggregation of information from different domains can provide sufficient means for de-anonymization~\cite{reid2013analysis}.
-While permissioned blockchains partially address this problem through restricting participation in the network, still all of these participants can see each other's transactions by design; so from the perspective of an attacker that intends to retrieve sensitive information, a permissioned blockchain is a centralized system with yet more attack vectors~\cite{platt2021}.
-While concepts such as private transactions through encryption have been implemented in permissioned blockchains to address enterprises' requirements (e.\,g., in Hyperledger Fabric and Quorum), they restrict the functionality of smart contracts, as these typically cannot run on encrypted or hashed data.
-Cryptographic tools such as \acp{ZKP}, multiparty computation, and (fully) homomorphic encryption can be used to bring some of this functionality back, but can come at significant computational cost and complexity~\cite{zhang2019security}.
-Therefore, utilization of blockchains is not a good approach to solve privacy challenges in the first place and should be considered an additional tool that must be carefully utilized, weighing its pros and cons.
+Nonetheless, several tradeoffs and challenges remain when using blockchain systems~\cite{kannengiesser2020trade}.
+While energy consumption is only problematic for a specific consensus mechanism, namely proof of work~\citep{sedlmeir2020energy}, blockchains in general exhibit challenges regarding scalability and data visibility due to the inherent replicated storage and execution of transactions~\cite{kolb2020core,kannengiesser2020trade}.
+Specifically excessive information exposure implies significant challenges both from the perspective of natural persons' data protection as well as organizations' sensitive business data.
+This issue is aggravated by blockchains' immutability guarantees that inhibit the retrospective deletion of sensitive information accidentally stored on a blockchain~\citep{schellinger2022gdpr}.
+Blockchains' inherent pseudonymization through addresses representing public keys does not considerably mitigate this problem, as the aggregation of information from different domains can provide sufficient means for de-anonymization~\cite{reid2013analysis}.
+While permissioned blockchains partially address this problem through restricting access to selected organizations running the network's nodes, still all of these participants can see each other's transactions by design.
+Thus, from the perspective of an attacker that intends to retrieve sensitive information, a permissioned blockchain is a centralized system with yet more attack vectors~\cite{platt2021}. ``Private transactions'' that contain only hashed or encrypted information have been implemented in permissioned blockchains to address enterprises' requirements (e.\,g., in Hyperledger Fabric and Quorum); however, this approach also restricts the functionality of smart contracts, as these typically cannot run on obfuscated data.
+Trusted execution environments and advanced cryptographic tools such as \acp{ZKP}, multiparty computation, and (fully) homomorphic encryption can be used to bring some of this functionality back, but can come at significant complexity and often have their own performance issues~\cite{zhang2019security, sedlmeir2021labeling}.
+Consequently, the use of blockchains should be well-considered when it comes to the processing of sensitive information.